 6.1 Could the activity fail to respect core labour rights?
 NO The IE and its partners respect international labour laws and codes, as stated in WFP's policies.
 WFP has a zero-tolerance policy for child labour of children below 14 years.
-6.1.1 Does the activity involve support for employment or livelihoods that may fail to comply with national and international labour standards (i.e., principles and standards of ILO fundamental conventions)?
-6.1.2 Could the activity, or that of partners, contractors, or suppliers, involve use of child (<14y) or forced labour?
-High
+6.1.1 Does the activity involve support for employment livelihoods that may fail to comply with national a international labour standards (i.e., principles a standards of ILO fundamental conventions)? nd 6.1.2 Could the activity, or that of partners, contracto or suppliers, involve use of child (<14y) or forced labou